zhengfuli/metasquares-alpha-zero-general/README.md

-# chinese-checkers-alpha-zero-general
+# metasquares-alpha-zero-general
-Implementation of AlphaZero algorithm on chinese checkers using alpha-zero-general.
+Implementation of AlphaZero algorithm on MetaSquares game using alpha-zero-general framework.